Free Consultation (866) 714‑1159

 Since Henry Ford’s Model T brought automobiles to the masses, cars have changed the way we live our lives.
 In the century since Ford’s revolutionary invention, the introduction of safety features have made cars today safer than ever before.
 But despite the advent of features like seat belts, airbags, antilock brakes, traction control, crash avoidance technology, and even self-driving vehicles, a car accident can still happen and motorists are still seriously injured.

-How A NYC Car Accident Attorney Can Help
+How A Car Accident Attorney in NYC Can Help

 Because of many factors, car accident claims can be complex: injuries can be catastrophic and long-lasting, accident scenes are quickly cleaned up, physical evidence can be damaged or lost, and witness’ recollections of what happened can fade.
 As a result, it is extremely important to speak to an experienced motor vehicle accident lawyer as soon as possible after an accident.